gcc-mirror/gcc/gcc/config/aarch64/iterators.md

     UNSPEC_COND_FRINTP	; Used in aarch64-sve.md.
     UNSPEC_COND_FRINTX	; Used in aarch64-sve.md.
     UNSPEC_COND_FRINTZ	; Used in aarch64-sve.md.
+    UNSPEC_COND_FSCALE	; Used in aarch64-sve.md.
     UNSPEC_COND_FSQRT	; Used in aarch64-sve.md.
     UNSPEC_COND_FSUB	; Used in aarch64-sve.md.
     UNSPEC_COND_SCVTF	; Used in aarch64-sve.md.
     UNSPEC_COND_UCVTF	; Used in aarch64-sve.md.
+    UNSPEC_LASTA	; Used in aarch64-sve.md.
     UNSPEC_LASTB	; Used in aarch64-sve.md.
+    UNSPEC_ASHIFT_WIDE  ; Used in aarch64-sve.md.
+    UNSPEC_ASHIFTRT_WIDE ; Used in aarch64-sve.md.
+    UNSPEC_LSHIFTRT_WIDE ; Used in aarch64-sve.md.
+    UNSPEC_LDFF1	; Used in aarch64-sve.md.
+    UNSPEC_LDNF1	; Used in aarch64-sve.md.
     UNSPEC_FCADD90	; Used in aarch64-simd.md.
     UNSPEC_FCADD270	; Used in aarch64-simd.md.
     UNSPEC_FCMLA	; Used in aarch64-simd.md.